MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-linux-sysprep.md

 ### Step 3: Clean up the residual configuration

 Delete machine-specific files and data from your VM so that you can create a clean VM image without any history or default configurations.
-Follow these steps on your Azure Stack HCI cluster to clean up the residual configuration.
+Follow these steps on your Azure Local system to clean up the residual configuration.

 > [!NOTE]
 > Depending on the version of Ubuntu you are using, some of these files may not exist.